winston1017/Platformer/README.md

 # KNOCK THEM OFF!
 (On play store)

 This is a 2D platformer game project.
+Have been made open-source again on Nov, 2017.

 -------------------------------------------------

-Controls are:

-A, D for left and right.

-SPACE for jump.

-SHIFT for Attack.

-CTRL for Slide.

-F for Throw Attack.
+Controls are mobile friendly now as well as desktop friendly during dev mode.

 -------------------------------------------------